microsoft/typechat.net/README.md

 To see TypeChat in action, we recommend exploring the [TypeChat example projects](./examples).

+We sugggest exploring examples in this order:
+* To learn about Typechat and JsonTranslator:
+  * Sentiment: the simplest example that demonstrates JsonTranslator and other core features
+  * CoffeeShop
+  * Calendar
+* To learn about TypeChat.Program and program synthesis
+  * Math
+  * Plugins (program synthesis that target Semantic Kernel Plugins)

 ### Api Key
 - You will need to provide an **Open API key**
 - Go to the ***examples*** folder in the solution